Back: List of complex programs

 Kidney excretion can now be assessed by

-actual nephrographic curve R (t); we will use the areas under
+nephrographic curve R(t); we will use the areas under both curves

-from the kidney .
-We calculate it so that the difference
+kidney.
+We calculate it so that the difference between

-and the actual nephrographic curve R (t) is expressed as a
+actual nephrographic curve R(t) is expressed as a percentage of

-percentage of the area under the accumulation curve - Fig. Exkr1.
+the area under the accumulation curve - Fig. Excr1.
+The value of

 Blood-pool curve processing and determination of global function